 Instructional materials for Engineering the Future include an Engineer's Notebook and Textbook for each student, and a Teacher Guide.
-These materials can be ordered at www.its-about-time.com/etf.
+These materials can be ordered from It's About Time ®.

 The Engineer's Notebook guides students in their day-to-day activities.
 It provides detailed instructions and datasheets for design challenges and supporting activities, as well as rubrics so that students will understand how their work will be evaluated.
 The Notebook is divided into four booklets for the four major projects of the course.
 Each booklet is punched so it can be inserted into a 3-hole binder, and pages are perforated so that a task can be neatly torn out, stapled, and given to the teacher for assessment.

 The Textbook is written from the viewpoint of a variety of practicing engineers.
 Thirty-two men and women from various ethnic and cultural backgrounds tell what it's like to practice their profession, and how they came to do what they do.
 Through these first-person stories students learn important concepts that relate to their own design projects.